-If the Public Defender determines that his or her office is unable to handle a case because of a conflict, the Public Defender shall assign the case to private counsel in accordance with the regular rotation in these Regulations and any criteria approved by the Office of Indigent Defense Services.
+If the Public Defender determines that his or her office is unable to handle a case because of a conflict of interest or workload conflict, the Public Defender shall assign the case to private counsel in accordance with the regular rotation in these Regulations and any criteria approved by the Office of Indigent Defense Services.
 If the Public Defender has appeared in the case before discovering a conflict, the Public Defender shall move to withdraw before assigning the case to new counsel and the Court shall assign the case to private counsel as provided in Article VI below.